starseeker/struetype/README.md

 * CVE-2020-6618
 * CVE-2020-6617

-The test cases in the reports are set up to be runnable, making sure we can reproduce the failures.
+The test cases in the reports are set up to be runnable with make test, ensuring we can reproduce and test the failure cases.
 The code and files are from https://github.com/Vincebye Github issues associated with these CVEs.

 The API changes are (and must be) breaking, since addressing the problems requires knowledge about buffer sizes the original APIs don't provide.
+Accordingly, we have renamed the header and changed the function names to use a different prefix.